 - Following surgery to remove your tumor, you may need reconstructive surgery to restore function in areas where the tumor was removed.

-- Reconstruction surgery is performed by plastic surgeons specially trained in reconstructive techniques for the jaw, face, eyes, sinuses and throat.
-Using advanced microvascular techniques, these surgeons can use tissue from other parts of your body to recreate parts that were affected by the tumor and the surgery to remove it.
+- Reconstruction surgery is performed by Rush plastic surgeons who are specially trained in reconstructive techniques for the jaw, face, eyes, sinuses and throat.
+Using advanced microvascular techniques, our surgeons use tissue from other parts of your body to rebuild areas that were affected by the tumor and the surgery to remove it.

 Rehabilitation is an important part of throat cancer care.
-This is because the tumor itself or surgery to remove it can affect a person’s ability to speak, swallow or eat.
+This is because the tumor or the surgery to remove it can affect your ability to speak, swallow or eat.
 In these cases, you may be referred for one or more of the following: